bilal507/BAFRY/README.md

-# Codeninjas/Area of a rectangle
+# Codeninjas/Area of a rectangle/java